 Currently, staff is working on the planning and design of West Fifth Streetscape Phase II.
 Phase II extends four (4) city blocks, and the same treatment that the Gateway project received is also planned for this project.
 This portion of the streetscape will provide a more sustainable pedestrian experience, and will provide much needed traffic and utility upgrades.
-The planning and design is expected to be complete by the end of 2014.
-Staff anticipates that a conceptual drawing, construction plans, and a financial implementation plan will be delivered on or before December 1, 2014.
+The planning and design is expected to be complete by early 2015.
+Staff anticipates that a conceptual drawing, construction plans, and a financial implementation plan will be delivered on or before Spring 2015.

-A new activity for 2014 is the Lincoln Park Neighborhood Redevelopment.
-This activity requires a host of infrastructure improvements.
-For example, staff will have to manage the abandonment, extension, and creation of water and sewer lines.
-Furthermore, this activity may require sidewalks, curb and gutter, and street lighting improvements.
+A new activity for 2014 was the Lincoln Park Neighborhood Redevelopment.
+This activity required a host of infrastructure improvements.
+For example, staff had to manage the abandonment, extension, and creation of water and sewer lines.
+Furthermore, this activity requires sidewalks, curb and gutter, and street lighting improvements.
+Staff completed the water and sewer abandonment within the area; however, the sidewalks, curb and gutter, and street lighting still needs to occur in 2015.